emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is alright but has room for improvement. ⚠️
 1. Has built in subs for most content. ✔️
 1. Sites only has movies. ❌
-1. Site has watchlists, continue watching and history. ✔️
+1. Site has watchlists, continue watching and history, and you can login to sync them across devices. ✔️
 1. Site has no sorting or content discoverability options. ❌
 1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️